chottuthejimmy/AO_Recommender/README.md

     pip install git+https://github.com/aolabsai/ao_arch git+https://github.com/aolabsai/ao_core
     ```

-3. Run the application with the following command:
+3. Create a .env file in the root directory and add your openai api key for embedding model:

     ```bash
+    OPENAI_API_KEY=your_openai_api_key_here
+    ```
+*Note: make sure the key has the permissions to use the embedding models, it actually uses the `text-embedding-3-small` model*

+4. Run the application with the following command:

+    ```bash
-    streamlit run recommender.py
+    streamlit run main.py --server.port 8501
     ```

 4. Once running, the app will be accessible at `localhost:8501`.